meelgroup/meelgroup-website/README.md

 - Add your name (if you happen to have a homepage you can link your name to that url) under appropriate group and `jpg/png` image in `/static/img/` directory.
 After that add html(see existing entries) with `src` changed to your image location.

+# What to do if you see strange errors in the News or Software section

+These sections are not a part of the Academic theme by default and hence, any updates to the theme will not be reflected in these sections by default.
+This may break the website.
+To solve this, you must identify what changes have been made to other secions of the theme, and replicate them in corresponding files of the custom sections.

 ## NOTE:
 - The *md* files also take plain html.
 So if you want, you can hack html to make small changes.